 Let's jump in with both feet and create a space.
-Spaces are where you create pages, blogs and collaborate with your team.
+Spaces are where you create pages, blogs, and generally collaborate with your team.

-Later in this tutorial you will look at customising the look of your space, but for now, let's create some content.
+Later in this tutorial we'll look at customizing the look of your space, but for now, let's create some content.

 Create some content

 Pages are where you create your content.
 You can create a blank page, a blog post, or use a blueprint to solve the blank page problem.

 In this example, we'll use the Meeting Notes blueprint to create some meeting notes in our new project space.

 - Choose Meeting Notes and Create